-The Research Unit Global Climate Governance sees itself as navigators of international governance processes and as architects of transformative solutions developing integrated strategies and instruments at global level to advance the transformation to sustainability.
+The Research Unit Global Climate Governance sees itself as a navigator of international governance processes and an architect of transformative solutions, developing integrated strategies and instruments at global level to advance the transformation to sustainability.

-Stopping climate change necessitates to re-build global economic and social systems and to transition to a renewable energy basis as quickly as possible.
+In order to stop climate change, global economic and social systems will have to be re-built and the transition to a renewable energy basis will have to be made as quickly as possible.
 The Paris Climate Agreement and the Sustainable Development Goals (SDGs) provide a long-term frame of reference for this complex task.
 Within this framework, the Research Unit team works on three main topic areas: governance, transformation and sustainability.

 Within this framework, the Research Unit team works on three main topic areas: governance, transformation and sustainability.

 Transformation: The team analyses and develops transformation strategies for a multitude of actors from a global perspective.
-The research relates not only to strategies for embarking onto sustainable societal pathways, practices and technologies, but also incorporates the deliberate exit from unsustainable structures and practices and overcoming related path dependencies (phase-out, exnovation).
-The latter point is of increasing importance in the sense of an equitable management of change processes (just transition).
+The research relates not only to strategies for embarking on sustainable societal pathways, practices and technologies, it also incorporates a deliberate exit from unsustainable structures and practices and overcoming related path dependencies (phase-out, exnovation).
+The latter is becoming increasingly important in the sense of the equitable management of change processes (just transition).

 You find all scientific publications on our publication server: